-- No Easter, even in the Vatican, for the first time in 1700 years!?
+No Easter, even in the Vatican, for the first time in 1700 years!?
 No Sacraments?
 No grace flowing from the altar into the community.
 Though I’m a Christian with a Swedish Lutheran, Polish Jewish and Polish Catholic heritage, I seriously mourn that Minnesotans’ felt the loss of Ramadan, Pesach or Passover, and meditating at their temples.

 A state-imposed limitation of our work.
 To work is to participate in Creation, and to express our human dignity.
 It is a primary act of worship; i.e. “I may be changing tires, but I choose to work as if the King of the Universe were my customer.”

 We have paid dearly during the Peacetime Emergency for the loss of relationship between small business owners and their customers.
 It is not just an economic hit, but a hit on the basic trust and voluntary connections between neighbors.
 We spend money where we know and trust the people.

-- We have allowed the fear of Covid 19 to rob us of the things that bring us joy: going to the park, eating a meal, having a beer, watching a ballgame, going to school, playing with friends, buying a coffee, sitting in a cafe, going to the theatre, shopping in a favorite store, and going out to dance.
+We have allowed the fear of Covid 19 to rob us of the things that bring us joy: going to the park, eating a meal, having a beer, watching a ballgame, going to school, playing with friends, buying a coffee, sitting in a cafe, going to the theatre, shopping in a favorite store, and going out to dance.
 Etc. How are these simple pleasures an act of worship?
 Whether we acknowledge the Deity or not, when we feel joy we are reminded that “something is good in this universe, I’m tangibly experiencing it, and I belong here.
 I matter to somebody, and somebody matters to me.”

-- Worship, I believe, in the Old English means something akin to “worth-ship, or to call something worthy”.
+Worship, I believe, in the Old English means something akin to “worth-ship, or to call something worthy”.
 Simply put, worship is choosing what is valuable to us.
 Our choices forge our experiences, and our experiences create our sense of memory.
 Our memory is what creates our identity.
 Composer Clive Wearing suffers from retrograde and anterograde amnesia.
 To his psychologists, he is known as “30-second Clive” because his condition usurps his past.
 In effect, he has largely lost his personality.**** Why is this relevant?
 There is an unprecedented cessation or censorship of worship for approximately 2.9 billion people internationally because of the Covid pandemic.
 What are the international results?
 We are experiencing one of the most profound attacks on history or historical statues and symbols in recollection, primarily through youth movements.
 Will this result in personal and cultural amnesia for our kids?
 Are we raising a “30-second generation”?
 Dear Governor Walz, how will we build and retain a common cultural identity if we allow the trend of erasing history?
 Our character is shaped by both our successes and failures; shouldn’t we remember both?

 To further the point, we see a crisis of justice.
 We have experienced and tasted the bitter fruits of George Floyd’s unnecessary death.
 We have seen a huge response of justice and righteous indignation expressed in peaceful protest.
 Yet we also saw protest boil over and result in approximately 1500 acts of property damage and violence committed against those who were not the cause of a botched detainment!
-For some race, class, and gender could be construed as causal in this context; but what happens if we dig past these political labels to the heart?
+For some of us, race, class, and gender could be construed as causal in this context; but what happens if we dig past these political labels to the heart?
 Perhaps it is an internal dysfunction?
 When we experience deep pain we have a choice; insurrection or introspection.
 We can choose to hold onto an offense, yet that is precisely what bonds us to our offender.
 Some call this principle ‘trauma bonding’.
 Dear Governor, how will our people heal without the introspection learned by giving and receiving both the Grace and Truth; the forgiveness and the judgment of Christ?